vijred/Powershell/Server/Files/readme.md

     ```

 * How to search for a string in a given parent folder
   `Get-ChildItem -Recurse -File | Select-String -Pattern "filecontentpattern"`

+* To find only file name but not the content, you can use `Get-ChildItem -Recurse -File | Where-Object { $_.Name -match "report" }`